osvaponcee/DevOps/README.md

 * Check the http://localhost:3000 to verify the current text on the application and now you see "Hello Devops!" instead "Hello World!".

+## Conclussion
+The project works fine and get all the points mentioned on the project instructions.